vipul-8840/Striver_SDE_Sheet/README.md

-# Set Matrix Zeroes

-This project contains a C++ implementation of the algorithm to set matrix zeroes.
-The algorithm modifies a given matrix such that if an element is 0, its entire row and column are set to 0.
+# SDE SHEET

+This project contains C++ implementations of various algorithms.

-## File Description
+## File Descriptions

 - `setMatrixZeroes.cpp`: Contains the implementation of the `setZeroes` function which sets the matrix zeroes.
+- `PascalTriangle.cpp`: Contains the implementation of functions to generate Pascal's Triangle.

 ## Compilation and Execution

-To compile and run the program, follow these steps:
+To compile and run the programs, follow these steps:

 1. Open a terminal or command prompt.
-2. Navigate to the directory containing the `setMatrixZeroes.cpp` file.
+2. Navigate to the directory containing the `.cpp` files.
-3. Compile the program using a C++ compiler, for example:
+3. Compile the programs using a C++ compiler, for example:
     ```sh
     g++ -o setMatrixZeroes setMatrixZeroes.cpp
+    g++ -o PascalTriangle PascalTriangle.cpp
     ```
-4. Run the compiled program:
+4. Run the compiled programs:
     ```sh
     ./setMatrixZeroes
+    ./PascalTriangle
     ```

-## Function Description
+## Function Descriptions

 ### `void setZeroes(vector<vector<int>>& mat)`